A Blade of Grass

-Join us for this event, co-presented as part of the French Institute Alliance Française’s Crossing the Line 2013 Festival, and a panel of speakers who will ask questions of different stakeholders, considering the perspectives of artists, communities, funders and institutions to form a dialogue around optimum ways of addressing and responding to each of their needs.
-Guest participation is encouraged.
+This event, co-presented as part of the French Institute Alliance Française’s Crossing the Line 2013 Festival, featured a panel of speakers who asked questions of different stakeholders, considering the perspectives of artists, communities, funders and institutions to form a dialogue around optimum ways of addressing and responding to each of their needs.
+Guest participation was encouraged.

 With Special Guests:

 Sergio Bessa, Director of Curatorial & Education Programs, The Bronx Museum of the Arts